thomaseska/variant_filter/README.md

 |short|long|description
 |-|-|-
 -b | --batch | Run in batch mode.
 Input must be a directory containing **only** VCF files.
 -d | --depth | Minimum allele depth for VCF filtering.
 Default 25.
+Variants in the range 5:1253147-1295368 are returned even when failing this step, covering TERT, which is relevant even at low coverage.
 -f | --frequency | Minimum allele frequency within the sample for VCF filtering.
 Default 0.05.
 -g | --gnomad | Maximum variant frequency in the population for a variant to be considered.
 Default 0.01.
 -j | --json | File to save Genome Nexus Response to.
 In batch mode this must be a directory.